GSabiniPanini/PrimesAssignment/README.md

 after i joined the threads i popped the global minheap directly into the file

+Experimenting:

+When i first started coding this assignment i got stuck for a long time since i was using 1 billion instead of 100 million by accident. the majority of my testing was on just making sure the program was efficient. splitting both the prime iterator and the outer for loop over just the odds helped the best.
+I could run the program in 9 seconds very consistently.
+I feel as though this is very efficient for how much i know of cpp

 To compile this on windows from command prompt using MinGW
 ```
 g++ -std=c++11 -o Primes Primes.cpp